 Blog / Style & trends / Top 11 TikTok Stats to Know in 2025: Growth, Revenue & Trends

-While it might seem that TikTok just exploded into our consciousness out of nowhere, it’s not really true.
+While it might seem like TikTok just exploded into our consciousness out of nowhere, it’s not really true.
 Before we dive into the numbers, let’s look at where TikTok originated and what its road to success was like.

 Source: Pexels

 After expanding globally, the TikTok platform saw explosive success, especially during the pandemic.
 The number of TikTok downloads and TikTok users worldwide skyrocketed in 2020 and 2021.
-However, that success has come with a fair share of controversy, mainly about data security.
+However, that success has come with its fair share of controversy, mainly about data security.

 Let’s take a quick look at 2 hot topics for TikTok users worldwide.